 If you’re considering placing an order, we will be happy to assist you in confirming the quantities required.
 Certain materials and designs may require ordering overages.
 No matter your requirements, we are here to help you select and order the perfect tiling solution for you.

-If you’re searching for specific tiles, take a look at our exquisite ranges of wall and floor tiles either online or in store.
+If you’re searching for specific tiles, take a look at our exquisite ranges of wall and floor tiles either online or in our South East stores.
 Our dedicated team of experts are on hand to help you plan your tiling projects and ensure they run as seamlessly as possible.
 Please contact us today if you need any guidance.
 We would be delighted to hear from you.